 Budgets are adopted on a basis consistent with US GAAP.
 State law requires the Town to adopt annual appropriated budgets for all funds.
 The Town conforms to the following procedures, in compliance with Colorado Revised Statutes, in establishing the budgetary data reflected in the financial statements:

-On or before October 15 of each year, the Town's administrator submits to the Board of Trustees a recommended budget which details the necessary property taxes needed along with other available revenues to meet the Town's operating requirements.
+On or before October 15 of each year, the Town's Administrator submits to the Board of Trustees a recommended budget which details the necessary property taxes needed along with other available revenues to meet the Town's operating requirements.
+After a required publication of "Notice of Proposed Budget" and a public hearing, the Town adopts the proposed budget and an appropriating resolution, which legally appropriates expenditures for the upcoming year.